The Allure of Turkey: And The Wonders of Marmaris

 Marmaris is within the Mugla province, and at only just under an hour’s drive away, it’s easy to explore this quite Turkish of cities.
 Mugla has better shopping than Marmaris, and I know this because whenever I get the urge for a spot of retail therapy, I jump on the bus!

 Now, you need to find the damn thing first, and having lived here for two years, I have only just managed to figure out how to get to it – you can see it, but the pavement up to it is hard to find!
-It’s certainly worthwhile searching for however.
+It’s certainly worthwhile searching for however, especially the view from Marmaris Castle.

 The marina is cosmopolitan and perfect for an evening’s stroll, and if you enjoy fish, or balik, then this is the part of town for you, with a huge range of fresh fish restaurants, catering for your every whim.